March 30, 2023 by Anna-Bet Stemmet

 14. Bahama Mama

-The Zombie cocktail features an alluring blend of fruity and tropical flavours that packs a powerful punch.
+The Zombie cocktail features an alluring blend of fruity and tropical flavors that packs a powerful punch.
 With its potent combination of rum, citrus juices, and a hint of spice, this delicious cocktail is the perfect choice for anyone craving a strong drink.
 Garnished with tropical fruits, the Zombie is the ultimate party starter and a must-try for anyone looking to add a bit of excitement to their cocktail repertoire.

 More fabulously fruity cocktail recipes to adore